 Eating disorders are life-threatening illnesses that turn families’ lives upside down.
-You may not immediately see this side of eating disorders when the media glamorizes images of waif-like celebrities next to tips of how they lose weight.
+You may not immediately see this side of eating disorders when the media glamorizes images of surgically enhanced waif-like celebrities given current standards for the “ideal” body.
 But, eating disorders can and do kill; they even kill kids.
 Eating disorders are not, however, the fault of the media.

 If your child suffers from an eating disorder, you might be sitting up at night, trying to figure out why.
 Research shows that fashion magazines negatively impact the self-image or girls, yet not every girl develops an eating disorder.
 Some parents blame themselves, and some well-meaning, but misinformed, professionals also blame parents.